Doughty Hanson sells Vue cinema chain for $1.5 billion

 "As a leisure activity cinema going is very resilient, and it's always proved itself to be very resilient," Wayne Brown, an analyst at Canaccord Genuity, said.
 "The box office is doing very well and has benefited a lot from 3D technology."

-As a rough estimate, Brown says Doughty is selling Vue at over 9 times earnings before interest, taxes, depreciation and amortization - more than the 8 times at which listed rival Cineworld (CINE.L) is currently trading.
-At 6:50 a.m.
-ET, Cineworld shares were up 1.9 percent at 324 pence.
+As a rough estimate, Brown says Doughty is selling Vue at over 9 times earnings before interest, taxes, depreciation and amortisation - more than the 8 times at which listed rival Cineworld is currently trading.
+At 1050 GMT, Cineworld shares were up 1.9 percent at 324 pence.

 Together with Odeon & UCI - set to be put up for sale or readied for an initial public offering by its private equity owner Terra Firma - Vue and Cineworld run around 70 percent of UK cinema screens between them.